Zyoh/UdonSharp-Scripts/README.md

 #### > Boost.cs

-Player within range of the `referencePoint` gameobject will be thrown into direction of `targetPoint` with an assigned speed.
+Players within a specified range of the `referencePoint` GameObject will be thrown towards the `targetPoint` GameObject with an assigned speed.

 #### > PlayerMods.cs

 A script for altering player settings such as speed and jump.
-Allows to use old VRChat locomotion behaviour.
+Optionally allows the use of the old VRChat locomotion behaviour.

 #### > InteractToggleGameObject.cs